kursatyurt/ODE_Solver/README.md

 2. Runge-Kutta 4 Method (Completed)
 3. Added A Guide to How to Implement Your New Solver (Completed)

+# Sprint 3 Features

+1. Outputs are in Scientific Format
+2. Timing for sections added

 # Test Environment
 1. Linux
 2. VS2017